Hofline VW Mods

 Retrofitting a MK7 Multi Function Steering Wheel in a MK4

 This guide will show you how to retrofit a Multi Function Steering Wheel (MFSW) from a MK7 in your MK4 Golf/Bora/Jetta.
-At this point in time this guide is not yet complete.
+This guide is a work in progress

 Introduction